-There are many overlapping symptoms when it comes to Gastrointestinal Tract illnesses, diseases and infections.
-Make sure you don't get confused by these, or you may end up taking a treatment for the wrong disorder.
+There are many overlapping symptoms when it comes to Gastrointestinal Tract illnesses, diseases, and infections.
+Make sure you don’t get confused by these, or you may end up taking treatment for the wrong disorder.

-What is even more interesting is that the symptoms for H. pylori are VERY similar to the symptoms of Candida Albicans.
+The symptoms of H. pylori are VERY similar to the symptoms of Candida Albicans.